Superradiance -- the 2020 Edition: Milestones

 \item[1983] Chandrasekhar's monograph~\cite{Chandra} summarizes the state of the art in BH perturbation theory, elucidating connections between different formalisms.

 \item[1985] Leaver~\cite{Leaver:1985ax,leJMP,Leaver:1986gd} provides the most accurate method to date to compute BH QNMs using continued fraction representations of the relevant wavefunctions.
-Recently, accurate spectral methods have been developed to handle PDEs~\cite{Cardoso:2013pza}.
+Recently, accurate spectral methods have been developed to handle partial differential equations (PDEs)~\cite{Cardoso:2013pza}.

 \item[1986] McClintock and Remillard~\cite{McClintock:1986} show that the X-ray nova A0620-00 contains a compact object of mass almost certainly larger than $3M_\odot$, paving the way for the identification of many more stellar-mass BH candidates.